East Palestine mom: ‘We have new symptoms by the day’

 (NewsNation) — East Palestine, Ohio, resident Heidi Paparella and her daughter are experiencing “new symptoms by the day” following the Feb.
 3 train derailment.

-Paparella’s daughter is in the hospital and was diagnosed with irritated lungs due to chemical exposure.
+Paparella’s daughter has been hospitalized and diagnosed with irritated lungs due to chemical exposure.
 Other symptoms include rashes, severe headaches and breathing issues.

 Paparella told NewsNation host Leland Vittert that what her community needs most right now are “actual medical experts.”